Ukraine war: US condemns 'brutal' Russian strikes on Ukraine

 The EU said a war crime had been committed, while European Commission president Ursula von der Leyen said Russia stood for terror and brutality.

-US President Joe Biden was one of many foreign leaders to speak with President Volodymyr Zelensky, and he "pledged to continue providing Ukraine with the support needed to defend itself, including advanced air defence systems," the White House said.
+US President Joe Biden was one of many foreign leaders to speak with President Volodymyr Zelensky, and he "pledged to continue providing Ukraine with the support needed to defend itself, including advanced air defence systems", the White House said.

 Mr Biden said the attacks demonstrated "the utter brutality" of Putin's "illegal war".